BeyondTestScores/datavisualizer/README.md

 # Getting Started

+- If you don't have a GitHub account then register one (here)[https://github.com/join].
 - Fork this repository
 - Run it locally using the instructions below
 - Register an account on [Heroku](https://www.heroku.com/)